TargetCoderX/Todo-App/README.md

 # ToDo List

 - clone the git repo
-- open the folder in any text editor
 - open the folder in CMD
 - run **npm install**
 - after installing run **npm run dev**